 Vegan Christmas baking

 However, if you want to try a recipe that is specifically vegan then we recommend this one from The Minimalist Baker.
+And it's also Gluten Free for anyone that's a concern for!
 Just looking at the photos makes us hungry!

 For some tasty vegan shortbread you'll need: